 - 1) I will assign each student to be a Designated Peer Commentator 1 on another student's presentations for Oral Presentation Assignments 3-4 and a Designated Peer Commentator 2 on yet another student's presentations for Oral Presentation Assignments 5-6.
 This will enable each student to benefit from observations of peers and assure that each student is knowledgeable about and engaged in what peer students are doing.
-Designated Peer Commentators will be able to find the presentations on which they are commenting in the relevant dropbox folder. - 2) Full class meetings are not scheduled for every Wednesday 3:30-6:30.
-Individual meetings will be scheduled from time to time on days on which there are not full class meetings.

-- 3) You will be asked to confirm in writing on the cover sheet of your final paper, as noted above, that your paper can be used for future classes to illustrate what past students in the course have done (including for Oral Presentation Assignment 1 in future classes). - 4) The deadlines are deadlines, not fuzzy "more-or-less" targets.
+Designated Peer Commentators will be able to find the presentations on which they are commenting in the relevant dropbox folder.
+The assigned Designated Peer Commentator will initiate the discussion after each presentation. - 2) Group class meetings are not scheduled for every Wednesday 3:30-6:30.
+Individual meetings will be scheduled from time to time on days on which there are not class meetings. - 3) You will be asked to confirm in writing on the cover sheet of your final paper, as noted above, that your paper can be used for future classes to illustrate what past students in the course have done (including for Oral Presentation Assignment 1 in future classes). - 4) The deadlines are deadlines, not fuzzy "more-or-less" targets.
 You are welcome to submit before the deadlines.
-Late submissions either will receive no feedback or, if they are graded, be penalized 5% per 24 hours or portion thereof they are late.
+Late submissions may receive no feedback or, if they are graded, be penalized 3% per 24 hours or portion thereof they are late.
 Please be respectful of your classmates, particularly your Designated Peer Commentators, by honoring the deadlines.